Zephyr-ace/Mentis-KI-Challange-Version-/README.md

-# Mentis - KI Challenge
+Mentis — KI (AI) Challenge

-Digital Memory: A personal knowledge retrieval system built for the KI Challenge, implementing RAG (Retrieval-Augmented Generation) to create a digital memory.
+Digital memory: a personal knowledge retrieval system using Retrieval-Augmented Generation (RAG).
+Note: This is the public version of the Mentis backend.
+The private development history has been omitted; release snapshots are published here.
 ## Quick Start

 ```bash